cyppan/grape/README.md

 ## Features

-Everything is built around the concept of **resources** You can see a resource as a super-powered collection of document.
+Everything is built around the concept of **resources** You can see a resource as a super-powered collection of document with graph capabilities.

 A resource corresponds generally to a MongoDB collection, it's a dictionary configuration to expose your collection safely to the external world, providing: